Strand Theatre – Clinton, MA

 During the late 1930’s tickets cost .25 cents, except on Wednesdays when admission only cost .10 cents.

 The Fitchburg Theatre in Fitchburg, Massachusetts originally opened on February 7, 1929.
-It was designed by architects Louis Chiaramonte and George W. Jacobs for the Maine and New Hampshire Theater Corporation (MNHTC).
+It was designed by architect George W. Jacobs for the Maine and New Hampshire Theater Corporation (MNHTC).
 The construction of the theater displaced two buildings, one of which is now the Masciarelli Funeral Home, a Fitchburg Historic Landmark.
 MNHTC spared no expense in construction, which included a $15,000 Wurlitzer Style 190 pipe organ, large decorative tapestries for the auditorium, and a Photophone system.
 The 1,751-seat theater was the second theater in New England to have Photophone, a system of syncing recorded audio with motion picture.

 Fitchburg_Theatre_004